Clara Blandick: Theatre

 In 1897, Blandick was an understudy with The Walking Delegate company in Boston and her stage debut came in that production at the Tremont Theatre.
+In the theatre she bore a remarkable resemblance to Ethel Barrymore.
 In 1901, she portrayed Jehanneton in the play If I Were King, which ran for 56 performances at Garden Theatre (an early component of Madison Square Garden).
 She achieved acclaim for her role in The Christian.

 In 1903, she played Gwendolyn in the Broadway premiere of E. W. Hornung's Raffles, The Amateur Cracksman opposite Kyrle Bellew.
 She started in pictures with the Kalem company in 1908 and made a number of appearances such as in The Maid's Double in 1911.
 Blandick finally broke onto Broadway in 1912, when she was cast as Dolores Pennington in Widow By Proxy which ran for 88 performances through early 1913 at George M. Cohan's Theatre on Broadway.
 During this same period she appeared on stages throughout the Northeastern United States as a member of Sylvester Poli's stock theater company, The Poli Players.
 She continued to achieve acclaim for her stage work, playing a number of starring roles, including the lead in Madame Butterfly.
 By 1914, she was back on the silver screen, as Emily Mason in the film Mrs. Black is Back.

 During World War I, Blandick performed some overseas volunteer work for the American Expeditionary Force in France.
 She also continued to act on stage and occasionally in silent pictures.
 In 1924, she earned rave reviews for her supporting role in the Pulitzer Prize winning play Hell-Bent Fer Heaven, which ran for 122 performances at the Klaw Theatre in New York (later renamed CBS Radio Playhouse No. 2).